muskan2566/muskan2566/README.md

 ### Here are some ideas to help you get started:

-- 🎓 I'am currently pursuing fourth year in computer application.\
+- 🎓 I'am currently pursuing fourth year in computer application.
--learn
+- ✨ I love coding ,developing ,being part of tech community and meet new people.
 - 🌱 I’m currently learning <strong>React JS</strong>
--  💬 Ask me about <strong>Data Structures in C++, JavaScript, Bootstrap, Graphic Designing (Canva), VCS and Personal Branding</strong>.
+-  💬 I'm always open and trilled to learn and work with other people.

 ### Tools I work upon : 🛠